babulu75/Mini-Banking-Simulator-App/readme.md

-🏦 Just A Minute Bank – OOPs Based Banking System
+🏦 Just A Minute Bank – OOPs Based Banking System with API Integration 📌 Overview
-📌 Overview

-This project is a Banking System simulation built in Python that demonstrates the core Object-Oriented Programming (OOPs) concepts.
+This project is a Banking System simulation built using Python (OOPs) for the client-side and a Node.js + Express backend with MySQL for persistent storage.
-It allows users to:

-Create a new account

-Login to an existing account

-Deposit and withdraw money

-Check account balance

-The project also integrates with MySQL database to persist user details and account transactions.
+It demonstrates core Object-Oriented Programming (OOPs) concepts while also showing how to integrate Python applications with REST APIs.

 🚀 Features

-✔️ User-friendly menu-driven interface
+✔️ User-friendly menu-driven Python interface
-✔️ Secure account creation with password authentication ✔️ Database-backed using MySQL
+✔️ Secure account creation with password authentication ✔️ Backend server built with Node.js & Express
+✔️ Database-backed using MySQL
-✔️ Multiple account types: SavingsAccount & CurrentAccount ✔️ Demonstrates all Pillars of OOPs
+✔️ Multiple account types: SavingsAccount & CurrentAccount ✔️ API communication using requests library in Python ✔️ Demonstrates all pillars of OOPs + real-world API integration

 🧑‍💻 OOPs Concepts Covered
 🔹 1.
 Class & Objects